British government response to the COVID-19 pandemic: PPE

 One of the largest government PPE contracts went to a small pest control firm Crisp Websites Ltd., trading as PestFix.
 PestFix secured a contract in April with the DHSC for a £32M batch of isolation suits; three months after the contract was signed, suits from PestFix were not released for use in the NHS as they were being stored at an NHS supply chain warehouse awaiting safety assessments.
 The Health and Safety Executive (HSE) concluded that supplies of PPE had not been specified to the correct standard for use in hospitals when they were bought.
 One email from a firm working alongside the HSE in June says that there was "'political' pressure" to get the suits through the quality assurance process.
 The contract is being challenged in the courts by the not-for-profit Good Law Project (founded by Jolyon Maugham QC), which asked why DHSC had agreed to pay 75% upfront when the provider was "wholly unsuited" to deliver such a large and important order, and further discovered that the company had actually been awarded PPE contracts worth £313m.

 In light of a November 2020 report, the Good Law Project opened a number of cases against the DHSC, questioning the awarding of PPE contracts more than £250M to Michael Saiger, head of an American jewellery company based in Florida with no experience of supplying PPE, which involved a £21M payment to Gabriel González Andersson, who acted as an intermediary.

 By February 2022, the government had written off a total of £8.7 billion for spending on PPE that was unusable, unsuitable for the NHS, had expired, or lost its value for the remaining stock.
 Officials were also unsure of the location of further supplies worth £3.6 billion.

 Future Fund

-The Future Fund is a British government scheme to support companies during the COVID-19 pandemic administered by the British Business Bank.
-It was announced by Chancellor Rishi Sunak on 20 April 2020, and opened for applications on 20 May 2020.
+The Future Fund is a British government scheme to support companies during the COVID-19 pandemic, administered by the British Business Bank, which made loans of up to £5 million that were matched by parallel private investment.
+The fund was announced by Chancellor Rishi Sunak on 20 April 2020, and opened for applications on 20 May 2020.

+In 2025, the Department for Business and Trade reported that the Future Fund had invested £1.14 billion in 1,190 emerging businesses, 334 of which had failed.
+The investments were then valued at £736 million, about a £400 million loss.